Minnesota will open competition at the Counsilman-Billingsley Aquatic Center on Wednesday night.

 The list of accomplishments is lengthy.
 Five Big Ten titles in the last 10 years and seven in the last 14.
-Twenty straight top-15 finishes at the NCAA Championships.
-Twenty-two consecutive top-three finishes at the Big Ten Championships.
+Twenty-six consecutive top-four finishes at the Big Ten Championships.
 Over 100 different All-Americans.
-As Dennis Dale enters his 27th year as the head coach at the University of Minnesota, his leadership has taken Minnesota from a bottom level Big Ten program to one of the nation's elite and most respected.
+As Dennis Dale completes his 29th year as the head men's coach at the University of Minnesota, his leadership has taken Minnesota from a bottom level Big Ten program to one of the nation's elite and most respected.

 Perhaps the most impressive mark of Dale's tenure has been its consistency.
-Minnesota has finished in the top three in the Big Ten each of the last 23 years and 18 of which were either championship or runner-up teams.
-Dale has coached at least nine All-Americans for 16 straight seasons dating to 1993-94.
+Minnesota has finished in the top four in the Big Ten each of the last 26 years and 18 of which were either championship or runner-up teams.

 Dale's teams have been a force during the regular season as well.
 He owns a 180-28 overall dual meet record in his tenure including a 93-6 mark over the last 14 years.
 He hasn't lost more than one dual since the 1990-91 season when the Gophers were 11-2.